Victoria Park Golf Clubhouse: History

-The Victoria Park Golf Clubhouse was constructed in two stages, 1931 and 1939, as the clubhouse for Brisbane's first municipal golf links, established in Victoria Park in 1930–31.
+The Victoria Park Golf Clubhouse was constructed in two stages, 1931 and 1939, as the clubhouse for Brisbane's first municipal golf links, established in Victoria Park in 1930–1931.

 The modern game of golf originated in Scotland in the 18th century.
 By the late 19th century it was popular throughout Britain, and in the 1880s and 1890s, British immigrants established golf clubs throughout the British Empire.

 Golf was introduced to Queensland in the 1880s by two Scots, Francis Ivory and his brother Alexander, who laid out a six-hole course on their Eidsvold cattle station, near Gayndah.
 Golf courses at Ravenshoe and Townsville (1893) are the first recorded Queensland courses.
 The Brisbane Golf Club, formed in 1890, was the first organised golf club in Queensland.
 It established a course at Chelmer in 1896 and subsequently relocated to Yeerongpilly in 1904.
 It was a private club, attracted the patronage of Lord Lamington (Governor of Queensland 1896–1901), and until 1920 was the only golf club in Brisbane.
-The City Golf Club Toowoomba was formed in 1896 with a nine-hole course on Drayton Road and the Ipswich Golf Club was established in 1897.
+The City Golf Club Toowoomba was formed in 1896 with a nine-hole course on Drayton Road and the Ipswich City Golf Club was established in 1897.

 However, golfing was not widespread in Queensland by the turn of the century.
 The game was the preserve of the affluent, with founders and club members mostly from professional and business sectors.
 High membership fees and the cost of golfing equipment often excluded the less well-to-do from the sport.

 Queensland entered a period of prosperity in the 1920s, which engendered a new enthusiasm for public sport and recreation.
 Bowling and golfing in particularly became very popular.
 Many new players were women, who had gained a greater social freedom during World War I, although generally in golf clubs they were admitted as associates rather than as full members.

 Several new private golf clubs were established in Brisbane in the 1920s: the Royal Queensland Golf Club at Hamilton in 1920, followed by clubs at Sandgate (1921), Wynnum (1923), Goodna (now Gailes) (1924), Indooroopilly (1926), Oxley (1928) and Nudgee (1929).
 A round of golf was considered to be eighteen holes but by 1929 there were only three eighteen-hole courses in Brisbane: Brisbane, Royal Queensland and Indooroopilly.
 The other Brisbane courses were nine-hole courses played twice to achieve the stipulated round.